 Researcher: Alice Corbally

-The purpose of this PhD is to examine the form, extent and usefulness of police partnerships as a way of responding to risk.
+The purpose of this PhD was to examine the form, extent and usefulness of police partnerships as a way of responding to risk.
 The PhD will focus on one of the following topics:

 Developing a Human Rights-Based Approach to Football Policing in England and Wales